jackmitchelwidman/comp-115/ps-3.md

 # Problem Set 3: Functions and Objects

 **Important:** Whenever you write a function in this class, follow the design recipe.
-You will be graded accordingly.

 ## 1. Structures